 Hornbills in many species are threatened or in danger because of destruction of habitat, deforestation and hunts for their feathers, bills and even meat.
 Many have fallen victim to poisons left on the table to other animals.
-Others are killed by poachers who sell the chicks of arre species for up to $1000 per piece. birds facts
+Others are killed by poachers who sell the chicks of are species for up to $1000 per piece.

 Hornbills have long curving bills which are predominantly yellow and can grow to lengths of up to 13 inches.
 Bills are an essential part of the skull of the hornbill and is utilized by the bird to eat or fight, as well as to create nests, and stop snakes away from the weak areas of their bodies.
 The development of the bill is often an indicator of sexuality and the age of the bird.